innovation-cat/DeepLearningBook/README.md

 # Part 2: Personalized Recommendation
 ### 2.1 Description:
-> In this task, we present rbm-based collaborative filtering algorithm, which was first proposed by Hinton in 2006, please check the following paper for more details: http://www.utstat.toronto.edu/~rsalakhu/papers/rbmcf.pdf
+> In this task, we present neural network recommendation algorithm, rbm-based collaborative filtering, which was first proposed by Hinton in 2006, one of the most powerful single model in Netflix competition, please check chapter 12 or the following paper for more details: http://www.utstat.toronto.edu/~rsalakhu/papers/rbmcf.pdf

 to run the code, please follow the steps below: